coderlevv/levvtrack/README.md

 python manage.py runserver
 ```

-Open your browser and point it to the address given by the development server output (default http://127.0.0.1:8000).
+Open your browser and point it to the address given by the development server output (default: 127.0.0.1:8000).

-## Basic Usage
+## Basic usage

 Out of the box, the app supports tracking of total kcal intake.